cwendorf/EASI/docs/Examples/README.md

 - [*HolzelDataExample*](./HolzelDataExample.md) uses raw data input.
 - [*HolzelSummaryExample*](./HolzelSummaryExample.md) uses summary statistics input.

-### Tutorials for Correlations and Correlation Differences
+### Examples of Correlations and Correlation Differences

 The **BodyWellOne** files analyze an example of a correlation in a single sample (see Ch.
 11):